rushilp1/rushilp1.github.io/README.md

 ---

-This repo was originally cloned from [Brittany Chiang](https://brittanychiang.com)'s portfolio repo.
-To know more about the forking and accreditation rules, check out her [repo](https://github.com/bchiang7/v4).
+This repository was originally cloned from [Brittany Chiang](https://brittanychiang.com)'s portfolio repository.
+To know more about the forking and accreditation rules, check out her [repository](https://github.com/bchiang7/v4).